KenKunoo/CSE-110-Project/index.md

 **Hi, my name is Kenny and I am a Junior studying Computer Science at UCSD.**
 *Despite my ambition for Computers, I am often not fond of technology and will avoid it during leisure.*
 *Technology empowers our future but can also devastate us, so I often refrain from being reliant on technology.*
 *During my free time, I like to surf, hike, and cook!
-Here are some pictures* [Photos](#gallery)
+Here are some pictures!*
+[Photos](#gallery)

 **My entrance to the coding world was with this line**